-7. The ability to apply problem-solving techniques, including identification of core issues from a set of facts and thinking laterally and innovatively in order to find effective solutions to those issues.

-Students must provide evidence that they can:

-- (a) apply appropriate problem-solving techniques;(b) identify and isolate core issues; - (c) think creatively, generate options; and - (d) select solutions which are appropriate and implementable. - 1.
-Class practical exercises in which students have to apply problem-solving techniques.
-(Formative) - 2.
-Learning journals in which students must analyse and reflect upon their problemsolving skills.
-(Formative and Summative) - 3.
+7 3.
+A practical examination in which students must: (a) separate the people from the problem; (b) separate the problem from the process; (c) select and apply independent criteria against which issues can be tested.
+(Summative) 4.
+A two-hour examination in which students could be required to provide evidence that they understand the essentials of negotiation theory.
+(Summative) 7.
+The ability to apply problem-solving techniques, including identification of core issues from a set of facts and thinking laterally and innovatively in order to find effective solutions to those issues.
+Students must provide evidence that they can: (a) apply appropriate problem-solving techniques; (b) identify and isolate core issues; (c) think creatively, generate options; and (d) select solutions which are appropriate and implementable.
+1. Class practical exercises in which students have to apply problem-solving techniques.
+(Formative) 2.
+Learning journals in which students must analyse and reflect upon their problem-solving skills.
+(Formative and Summative) 3.
 A practical examination during which students apply appropriate problem-solving techniques, identify and isolate core issues, generate options and select appropriate solutions.

-(Summative) - 4.
+(Summative) 4.
 A two-hour examination in which students could be required to provide evidence that they understand the theory of problem solving.
 (Summative).
 8. An ability to situate dispute resolution processes in their wider social, political and theoretical contexts.
 Students must analyse at least one real-life situation and apply conflict resolution theory to that situation in order to suggest suitable resolution strategies.
 1. Class practical exercises drawn from various contexts - commercial, environmental, family and community.
 (Formative) 2.
 Learning journals in which students must analyse at least one real-life situation and apply conflict resolution theory to that situation, in order to suggest suitable resolution strategies.

 (Formative and summative).

-9. An ability to respond ethically, and to operate with integrity - in professional and other contexts.
-Students must demonstrate that they can negotiate ethically and also respond appropriately to unethical behaviour, should that occur.
-1. Class discussions in which students are asked to negotiate ethically and afterwards to give and receive feedback on their behaviour.
-(Formative) 2.
-Learning journals in which students must analyse and reflect upon their negotiation ethics, as well as the ethics of negotiations in real-life situations that they have encountered.
-(Formative and Summative) 3.
-A 20 minute practical examination during which students must demonstrate that they can negotiate ethically and also respond appropriately to unethical behaviour, should that occur.
+9. An ability to respond Students must demonstrate 1.
+Class discussions in which

+ethically, and to operate with that they can negotiate students are asked to

+integrity - in professional and ethically and also respond negotiate ethically and

+other contexts. appropriately to unethical afterwards to give and

+behaviour, should that occur. receive feedback on their

+behaviour.
+(Formative)

+2. Learning journals in which

+students must analyse and

+reflect upon their negotiation

+ethics, as well as the ethics

+of negotiations in real-life

+situations that they have

+encountered.
+(Formative and

+Summative)

+3. A 20 minute practical

+examination during which

+students must demonstrate

+that they can negotiate

+ethically and also respond

+appropriately to unethical

+behaviour, should that occur.

 (Summative) 4.
-A two-hour examination containing some questions that deal with ethical issues.
+A two-hour examination

+containing some questions that deal with ethical issues.

 (Summative)